Klimblinton/kubernetes-hardway-ansible/README.md

 7. ==Add tags to all tasks==
 8. Add Etcd replicas howto
 9. Add ssl generation howto
-10. Works on Ubuntu 22.04, should add E7 Support (etcd > 3.2 and kube-apiserver Segfault)
+~~10.
+Works on Ubuntu 22.04, should add E7 Support (etcd > 3.2 and kube-apiserver Segfault) (solved - tested on rhel7)~~
+11. Resolve old files (especially ssls) remain on host after new regeneration in shared/files/ssl by ssl role